 Our Vision is to investigate distinctive quantum systems from nanoscale to strongly correlated electron materials, which aims both to provide a fundamental understanding and to achieve ultrafast manipulation of cooperative quantum phenomena from "simplicity" to complexity.
 This involves the development and applications of cutting-edge ultrafast laser spectroscopy and nano-imaging techniques over a wide frequency spectrum, spanning from terahertz to ultraviolet to understand quantum non-equilibrium processes and many-body correlation effects.
 Our accomplishments, particularly in coherent and non-equilibrium dynamics of driven quantum systems, provide the linkage between different communities and merge various scientific disciplines to break new frontiers.

 such as gapless superconductivity and

 high harmonic generation.
 (Link)

-Openings for students and post-docs who are interested in condensed matter physics, ultrafast spectroscopy and microscopy
+Openings for students and post-docs who are interested in condensed matter physics and quantum information science, ultrafast spectroscopy and microscopy

 We are supported by Light-Matter Quantum Control Project, Ames Laboratory, U.S. Department of Energy, National Science Foundation, and by the National Quantum Information Science Research Center - Superconducting Quantum Materials Systems Center (SQMS).